inancdericioglu/inancdericioglu.github.io/_posts/2018-6-14-Capsule_Networks.md

 ### Coupling Coefficients

-When a capsule network is initialized, capsules are not sure which parents their outputs should go to.
+When a capsule network is initialized, child capsules are not sure where there outputs should go as they act as input to the next layer of parent capsules.
 In fact, each capsule starts out with a list of *possible* parents that starts out as all parent capsules in the next layer.
 This possibility is represented by a value called the *coupling coefficient*, **c**, which is the probability that a certain capsule's output should go to a parent capsule in the next layer.
 Examples of coupling coefficients, written on the connecting lines between a child and its possible parent nodes, are pictured below.
 A child node with two possible parents will start out with equal coupling coefficients for both: 0.5.

 <p align="center">
 <img src="/assets/capsules/coupling_coeff.png" alt="Coupling coefficients between a child capsule and two possible parents." width="400" >